SoftwareAG/c8y-docs/content/protocol-integration/lora-loriot-bundle/loriot-overview.md

 * Register the device in two ways:
   - Create a Loriot LNS connection and register the device using {{< product-c8y-iot >}}.
   - Configure the Loriot Agent endpoint via Loriot Network Server and register the device via uplink message.
-In order to be able to send downlink messages, the devices created using this method need to be re-registered via {{< product-c8y-iot >}} to be associated with a connection and device type.
+In order to be able to send downlink messages, the devices created using this method must be re-registered via {{< product-c8y-iot >}} to be associated with a connection and device type.
 * Assign a device protocol for the LoRa device for payload processing.
 * Decode upstream payload packets using a web-based user interface.
 * Post-process raw device data through {{< product-c8y-iot >}} events.